• Skip to primary navigation

 Make your story idea newsier

-Matching your story idea to current events is not only a good way to make an immediate sale, but it also helps to make your idea seem more relevant.
+Matching your story idea to current events is not only a good way to make an immediate sale, but it also helps to make your idea more relevant.
 Magazine writers do this all the time.
-They’ll sit on evergreen stories for months and when the right opportunity presents itself, they make a quick sale.
+They’ll sit on evergreen stories for months, and when the right opportunity presents itself, they make a quick sale.

 Make your story idea counter-intuitive

+The challenge with the sale and the reporting of this type of story idea is convincing the editor of the credibility of your findings.
 Simple counter-intuitive stories include the link bait we see online every day: “Eat Your Way to Fitness” or “Write Your Novel in Less Than a Week” but for magazines and respectable newspapers, you probably want to try something meatier.

 Use numbers in your story idea